GoogleCloudPlatform/esp-v2/DEVELOPER.md

 1) Search for the `Bazel binary location` item in the Intellij Settings
 2) Change it to the output of `which bazelisk`

+## Install e2e Testing Tools (optional)

+You will need the following tools to run manual e2e tests:

+1) Docker Engine
+2) `gcloud`

+Alternatively, you can rely on ESPv2 Prow CI/CD to run e2e tests.